ooblex/ooblex/README.md

+[update: this project may see some life again as the rise of streaming AI agents becomse a reality. watch and standy :)]

 # Ooblex
 A deployable and modular end-to-end platform for ultra-low-latency distributed processing, focusing mainly on the needs of live-media-streaming and ML inference.
 The primary code is written in python, which is easy to customize, making it ideal for data-scientists looking to deploy compute-heavy cloud-hosted machine learning inference for remote IoT video capture devices. (ie: Creating cheap yet smart security cameras).
 Ooblex focuses on being open-source, easy to use, and tries to offer the lowest-latency possible. (ie: Fast enough for real-time conversations or remote autonomous drone/robot control) .